jQuery Datatables with AJAX in PHP

 • Define an empty array variable $rows for rows.

-• Declare a new empty array variable $records and add data rows we prepared, the number of filtered records and number of total records.
+• Declare a new empty array variable $records and add data rows we prepared, the number of filtered records and the number of total records.

 datatable-ajax.php